 There are six”potentially fair” reasons that your employer can use to terminate your employment.
 These are:

 Your employer should normally following the ACAS Code of Practice on disciplinary and grievance procedures in order to ensure that it is following a fair procedure.

 Employees may resign from their employment with their employer for any reason.

 However, if the reason for the employee resigning is that they have been pressurised in some way which has breached their contract of employment or their employer has breached an important term of their contract then you may resign and make a claim for unfair constructive dismissal (“constructive dismissal”).
-Again, you must have had two years’ continuous service with your employer (if employed on or after 6 April 2012) or one years’ continuous service (if employed before 6 April 2012) to make a claim for constructive dismissal.
+Again, you must have had two years’ continuous length of service with your employer (if employed on or after 6 April 2012) or one years’ continuous service (if employed before 6 April 2012) to make a claim for constructive dismissal.
 Examples of situations in which employees can resign and claim constructive dismissal include (among others):

 - If your employer changes your hours of work, pay, and/or location without your consent (and is not contractually-entitled to do so)